Handling CCPA Deletion vs Opt-Out Requests in DSR Pipelines

 "EU_ERASURE": RoutingRule(

-condition=lambda p: p["jurisdiction"] == "EU" and "deletion" in p["intents"],
+condition=lambda p: p.jurisdiction == "EU" and DSRIntent.DELETION in p.intents,

 }

-def resolve_routing(payload: dict) -> RoutingRule:
+def resolve_routing(payload: DSRPayload) -> RoutingRule:

 if not matches: